-Keep reading for the dos and don'ts of rocking and caring for a tapered TWA.
+Keep reading for the dos and don'ts of caring for a tapered TWA.

 What Is a TWA?

-"A TWA is a teeny weenie afro that ranges from a super short to 2-3 inch length afro," Camille Friend tells Byrdie.
+"A TWA is a teeny weenie afro that ranges from a super short to two to three-inch length afro," Camille Friend tells Byrdie.